fabriziosalmi/proxmox-lxc-autoscale/README.md

 ## Disclaimer

 > [!CAUTION]
-> Please note that while LXC AutoScale is designed to enhance your container management experience, I am not responsible for any potential damage or issues that may arise from using this tool.
+> I am not responsible for any potential damage or issues that may arise from using this tool.
 Always test new configurations in a controlled environment before applying them to production systems.

 ## License